idsia-robotics/pointing-belts/README.md

-# IMU-based pointing for package selection on industrial conveyor belts
+# Selecting Objects on Conveyor Belts Using Pointing Gestures Sensed by a Wrist-worn Inertial Measurement Unit

 *submitted at CASE22*